1997–98 Argentine Primera División

 The 1997–98 Argentine Primera División was the 107th season of top-flight football in Argentina.
 The season ran from August 22, 1997, to June 8, 1998.
 Argentinos Juniors (champion of 1996–97 Primera B Nacional) and Gimnasia y Tiro were promoted from Primera B Nacional.

 River Plate won the Apertura (29th. league title) while Vélez Sársfield won the Clausura (5th. title).
 On the other hand, Gimnasia y Tiro and Deportivo Español were relegated with the worst points averages.

 Permanent squad numbers were established as mandatory by the AFA, starting in the 1997 Apertura.
-As the rule did not specify the use of number "1" for goalkeepers exclusively, forward Silvio Carrario wore that number in Deportivo Español.
+As the rule did not specify the use of number "1" for goalkeepers exclusively, forward Silvio Carrario wore that number for Deportivo Español.